schollz/gojot/INFO.md

   chown git:git /home/git
 ```

-Then, from the client, add your key:
+The log into the client and add your key to the server:

 ```
 cat ~/.ssh/id_rsa.pub | ssh git@remote.com \
   "mkdir -p ~/.ssh && cat >>  ~/.ssh/authorized_keys"
 ```

-and then to create a new repo, `newrepo.git`:
+Then, still on the client, create a new repo, `newrepo.git`, on the server:

 ```
 ssh git@remote.com "\